 Fast forward three more months of insane bingeing and I’m at my wit’s end.

-I – somehow – manage to show up to a New Year’s Day party (remember, I binged New Year’s Eve, ringing up 2019 sick, bloated and wearing the same party outfit) and run into a woman, V, whom I haven’t seen for years.
+I – somehow – manage to show up to a New Year’s Day party (remember, I binged New Year’s Eve, ringing up 2019 sick, bloated and wearing the same party outfit) and run into Vi, a woman I haven’t seen for years.

-“You look great,” I say to V, eyeing her glowing skin and slim figure.
+“You look great,” I say to Vi, eyeing her glowing skin and slim figure.
 “What are you doing?”

 The very next day I take my car in for a smog check.